EngPhysPoliMi/M.2-Operator_Theory/README.md

-# x.y - Template
+# M.2 - Operator Theory

-Repository for "Template".
+Repository for "Operator Theory".

 ## Use instructions